What Really Came Of LugLess From Shark Tank?

 Today, LugLess offers additional add-ons like front door pick-up and extra insurance coverage.
 Another feature offers live support from their customer service to soothe any anxieties that a tracking page can't.
 In addition to expanding its delivery services, the company has upped its content game, offering a blog with travel content.

-While appearing on the podcast Inside Transportation, co-founder Aaron Kirley shared that LugLess is working on smoothing out complications with label printing and is brainstorming how to continue decreasing the price of luggage delivery.
+While appearing on the podcast Inside Transportation in 2021, co-founder Aaron Kirley shared that LugLess was working on smoothing out complications with label printing and was brainstorming how to continue decreasing the price of luggage delivery.
 In addition, they have begun developing partnerships with hotels and airlines.
-As for Brian Altomare, he is still working as a leader for the LugLess team, working full-time as the Business Development Director.